JetBrains/intellij-sdk-docs/products/phpstorm/php_open_api_breaking_changes.md

 PhpStorm 2020.2 introduced support for [PHP union types](https://wiki.php.net/rfc/union_types_v2), which resulted in some PSI-breaking changes.

 In earlier versions, type hints in parameters, properties, and return types were parsed inconsistently:
-* Return types used a separate `PhpReturnType` wrapper element, which contained the nullability question mark and the class reference of the actual type.
+* Return types used a separate `PhpReturnType` wrapper element, which contained the nullability question mark and the actual type's class reference.
-* Parameters and properties used no wrapper element: class references together with nullability question mark were plain children of `Parameter` or `CLASS_FIELDS`.
+* Parameters and properties used no wrapper element: class references and nullability question mark were plain children of `Parameter` or `CLASS_FIELDS`.

 As of PhpStorm 2020.2, class references with the question mark are uniformly wrapped into the `PhpTypeDeclaration` element, which is the parent for `PhpReturnType`, `PhpFieldType`, and `PhpParameterType`.